MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### If we have authentication for the user, can we pass user authentication info to a flow?

 Currently, passing end user authentication to a Flow is not supported in Virtual Agent, but we have this feature on the Roadmap and will be enabled over the coming months.
 We will start with token-based authentication.
-If you have specific authentication requirements that you would like us to be aware of, please request this in our Ideas Board.
+If you have specific authentication requirements that you would like us to be aware of, please [submit your ideas and feedback in our Idea forum](https://go.microsoft.com/fwlink/?linkid=2064961).

 ### Can I share the flows I created with other users?
 You can add other users in you orgnization as owners of the flows you have created.
 Please click on the flow to open its Details page, and select "Add another owner" option in Owners section: